torutakenaga/torutakenaga.github.io/about.md

 # About

-Toru Takenaga is a researcher and movement practitioner based in Japan.
-He works in infectious disease and vaccine development, and explores tango and kendo through the relationship between structure, motion, and control.
+I explore the intersection of science and movement.
+In both, I look at how structure shapes function — and how energy moves through intention and control.

 ---
 ## CV